eruffaldi/matranges/README.md

 # Details #

-Which are the representation or sources of ranges?

-- [start,end] sequence of indices, eventually enforcing to be not overlapping and/or monotonic in start.
-	- in the case ranges are not overlapping, consecutive and monotonic only start is necessary
-- logical marker of start or end, for consecutive ranges like 0 1 0 0 0 0 1 0 0 0 1
-- event logical: 1 1 1 1 1 0 0 0 0 1 1 1 1 1
+The internal representation is a sequence of non-overlapping monotonic intervals expressed by inclusive [start,end] optionally with an associated label.
+The ranges object can cover all the original space (full) or a subset.

+Input formats are:

-- marker of group 1 1 1 1 1 2 2 2 2 2 3 3 3 3 3
+* list of labels (1 1 1 1 1 2 2 2 2 2 3 3 3 3 3): all label ranges are stored.
+The output is a full coverage

-The (start,end) sequence is the most efficient for subset selection, but for reconstructing the other two it requires the full length of the original data.

-Also end can be inside [a,b] or outside the range [a,b).
-Just a matter of convention.
-The event logical format is very useful for performing combination of separate range sets.
+* logical (TTTT FFFF T FFFF TT): only true parts are stored as ranges.
+The output is a partial coverage.
+* logical marker of start, e.g. like diff(time) ~= 0 (F T F F F F T F F F T): create a new range starting at every raising level.
+The output is a full coverage

 # Operations #